-There exist a number of national and international agreements to control the exploitation of the NEA Mackerel stock.
+There are a number of national and international agreements to control the exploitation of the NEA Mackerel stock.
 Targeted fishing is prohibited in the North Sea with the purpose of protecting the North Sea stock component which has failed to recover from extremely heavy exploitation during the 1970s.
 The Cornwall box is an area off the SW coast of England that is a known juvenile area.
 It supported a very large fishery prior to its introduction in the early 1980s after which the only permitted fishing in this area is by handliners.
 A number of countries have discard prohibition.
 Unfortunately, there has been no overarching agreement in the most recent period which would permit control of the overall exploitation and catches have exceeded advice.
-Since 2015 within the EU a landing obligation comes into force, under this new law all the species managed through TACs and quotas must be landed.
-Due to its gradual implementation, at the moment it only affects to all the EU pelagic and industrial vessels but by 2019 it is expected to affect all European commercial fisheries.
+Since 2015 within the EU a landing obligation came into force, under this new law all species managed through TACs and quotas must be landed.
+It was gradually implemented, affecting initially the EU pelagic and industrial vessels but since 2019 it affects all European commercial fisheries.